Coming Soon: The No Film School Hac Pro

-When I priced out the components of the new Mac Pro, I realized Apple’s pro line is not a good value proposition.
+When I priced out the components of the new Mac Pro, I realized Apple's pro line is not a good value proposition.
 When the same new Mac Pros left off an nVidia graphics card as an option, I took it as a slight to Adobe.
-When I asked you guys if you’d like me to build a hackintosh in an attempt to have the best of both worlds, you said yes.
-So I’ve done the research, priced out the components, and drawn my conclusions.
-Here’s what I think is possible for a video editing-optimized hackintosh: compared to the $2,500 Mac Pro base model that will ship this month, I believe the Hac Pro can have a faster processor, four times as much RAM, a Blu-Ray burner, USB 3.0 connectivity1, more storage space, and an nVidia graphics card that accelerates Adobe CS5.
+When I asked you guys if you'd like me to build a hackintosh in an attempt to have the best of both worlds, you said yes.
+So I've done the research, priced out the components, and drawn my conclusions.
+Here's what I think is possible for a video editing-optimized hackintosh: compared to the $2,500 Mac Pro base model that will ship this month, I believe the Hac Pro can have a faster processor, four times as much RAM, a Blu-Ray burner, USB 3.0 connectivity ((Mac OS X does not presently support USB 3.0, but presumably a motherboard with USB 3.0 will be ready once the OS is.)), more storage space, and an nVidia graphics card that accelerates Adobe CS5.
 The kicker?
 This Hac Pro will cost $1,000 less.

 The question, of course, is whether a Mac running on PC components will be as stable for professional use as the real thing.
 In this respect, putting together a hackintosh for video editing is a very different proposition than building one for fun and games.
 But there's only one way to find out...

 Just how fast can a hackintosh go?
 Take a look at this user, who built a PC around an Intel Core i7-930 chip, overclocked it from 2.8 to 4.2 GHz, installed SSD hard drives, hacked it to run Snow Leopard, and proceeded to open 56 apps at the same time (see this at the 2:15 mark).
 It's ridiculously fast.
 You might say it runs at ludicrous speed.